Welcome to Lac Seul’s Golden Eagle Resort

 After a successful season, we would like to thank our past and future guests for their loyalty to “Lac Seul’s Golden Eagle Resort Inc.”

 We are a drive-to camp located in Northwest Ontario on beautiful Lac Seul, offering fully modernized housekeeping cabins that are located on the waterfront.
-All you need to bring is your own towels and food, although there are two grocery stores within two kilometers and a liquor store as well.
+All you need to bring is your own towels and food, although there is a grocery store within two kilometres and a liquor store as well.
 Our fishing packages are geared to your individual needs.
 We can accommodate groups up to 28, families or couples.
 We have a Family Fishing Package for July and August.
 We offer boat launching and docking facilities.
 There is a fish cleaning house at dockside with running water.
-We have live bait, fishing tackle and bagged ice for sale on site.
+We have live bait and bagged ice for sale on site.
 Fish wrapping and freezer service is included.
 All cabins have wifi and cell coverage.

 Canada / US Border Information